 What is a meetup?

 Meetups are an excellent forum to discuss a wide range of topics related to visualization.
 For example, if you are an experienced researcher or practitioner, consider submitting a proposal to share your knowledge in an informal setting with conference participants.
-Meetups welcome cross disciplinary proposals and proposals that are devoted to particular discipline methods.
-For example, some recent meetups have included opportunities to discuss topics related to sonification to augment visualization, machine learning for big data, inclusion and diversity in visualization research, work-life balance topics, the connection between art and science, deceptive visualizations, and even organizing a joint bike trip (Velo Club de VIS).
-VIS2020 is eager to expand its meetup sessions and will consider proposals given room availability.
+Meetups welcome cross-disciplinary proposals and proposals that are devoted to particular discipline methods.
+For example, some recent meetups have included opportunities to discuss topics related to sonification to augment visualization, machine learning for big data, inclusion, and diversity in visualization research, work-life balance topics, the connection between art and science, deceptive visualizations, and even organizing a joint bike trip (Velo Club de VIS).
+VIS2020 is eager to expand its meetup sessions and will consider proposals given technology resources and time availability.
 All meetups are public and open to everyone (the meetup organizers need to register at the conference).

 What do you get?

-The meetup chairs will take care of reserving a room that fits your needs, finding a time slot, making sure that the equipment you need is there, advertising the meetup via social media, and make sure that everything runs smoothly.
+The meetup chairs will take care of offering an online setup that fits your needs, finding a time slot, advertising the meetup via social media, and make sure that everything runs smoothly.
 Several zoom functionalities will be at your disposal including video conferencing and messaging with up to 100 participants, (multiple) screen sharing, collaborative whiteboard, and breakout rooms.